 This upraised component that is placed on the hood has no purpose at all.
 While it’s meant to mimic a true cowl induction hood, this fake piece of material can’t direct any air flow to the engine.

 The purely decorative addition doesn’t enhance your performance in any way and is a waste of money.
 Not just that, but anyone that looks under your hood will know you are a fake.
+Refrain from adding stupid accessories to your quad cab and invest in something that makes a difference.

 If you want to throw your money away on useless things, I will happily accept donations.
 Instead, why not use that money for something worthwhile.
 You could easily install a cowl induction hood that has a purpose and it will look good.
+Fake air intakes…no thanks!

 Chopping your exhaust with a hacksaw or removing the muffler doesn’t make you cooler.
 Furthermore, why do most people that engage in this idiotic task feel the need to brag about it?
 They always seem to be the loudest and most boisterous – sort of like their trucks.

-In addition, if your lifted Dodge Ram is a gas-powered truck, it sounds horrible as well.
+In addition, if your lifted Ram is a gas-powered truck, it sounds horrible as well.
 If this is something you feel must be done, consider a custom exhaust job instead.
 You could get an aggressive muffler and then run the pipes up the side of your cab.
 That’s a far better option.

 This has got to be one of the weirdest truck mods available.
 Some people just have too much time, energy, and money in their lives.
+If you get a new Dodge Ram 1500 4×4 truck, don’t ruin it with these awful accessories.

 You like to hunt – we get it!
 Does everyone on the road need to know what your hobbies are?
 Adding artwork to your otherwise stunning truck just creates an eyesore to those around you.
 This doesn’t enhance the appearance of your Ram.